Ralfs Grīnbergs

-Ralfs Grīnbergs (born 10 November 1995) is a Latvian ice hockey player currently playing for the HK Rīga of the MHL.
+Ralfs Grīnbergs (born 10 November 1995) is a Latvian former ice hockey player who played for the HK Rīga of the MHL.

 Playing career

 Grīnbergs began his hockey career playing in minor and junior Latvian hockey leagues.
-In 2013/2014 season he joined HK Rīga Dinamo Rīga minor league affiliate.
+In 2013/2014 season he joined the HK Rīga Dinamo Rīga minor league affiliate.
 He made his KHL debut on 15 October in defeat against Jokerit.

 International

 Grīnbergs participated at the 2014 World Junior Ice Hockey Championships as a member of the Latvia men's national junior ice hockey team.